IndisputableMonolith.Complexity.PvsNPAssembly

 scope and limits

-- Does not supply explicit circuit-size exponents.
+- Does not supply an explicit circuit-size bound; only the conditional existence claim.

 used by (1)